 and because teams can flourish, achieve more and create better work when they have the right steer — and then get better still.

-The same holds true when I speak at events, contribute to Outsider and Hiše magazines, am featured in Finance Business, exhibit at the Milan Furniture Fair and Venice Architectural Biennale or hold a solo show at MNZS museum - there's always a better way to do it, and it's usually only the deadline that stops the chase.
+The same holds true when I speak at events, contribute to magazines, exhibit at the Milan Furniture Fair and Venice Architectural Biennale or hold solo shows at museums — there's always a better way to do it, and it's usually only the deadline that stops the chase.

 You could say I'm a betterer.
-But I prefer to go by digital design problem-solver, as my work lays in problem-solving the issues that arise in the intersection of design, technology and teams.
+But I prefer to go by digital design problem-solver, as my work lays in solving the issues that arise in the intersection of design, technology and business.

 Let's make things better together.